 No worries if you see small bits of glue in between the pasta at this point.

 Continue until cone is covered.

-Tip: When storing the Pasta Christmas tree, place it in a plastic bag.
+Storage tip: When storing the Pasta Christmas trees, place them in a plastic bag.
 If a piece of pasta does happen to fall off in between Christmas seasons, you will be able to easily find it and glue it back on.

 If you paint these in white, they almost look like porcelain trees.
 Pasta Porcelain!